Sydney Weekender

 Sydney Weekender is an Australian travel show featuring destinations throughout the state of New South Wales.
 The program debuted in 1994 on Saturdays at 5:30pm, later moving to Sundays at the same time before the local nightly news bulletin.
-It is hosted by Sam Mac and airs on the Seven Network in New South Wales and nationally on 7Two.
+It is hosted by Sam Mac and airs on the Seven Network in New South Wales and nationally on 7two.

 The program visits various locations in the state highlighting activities, attractions, and dining options.

 Sydney Weekender reached a milestone of 750 episodes on 18 August 2012.
 The series has spawned spin-offs including Melbourne Weekender.

 Many of the locations featured in the program have a commercial arrangement whereby they have bought advertisements or paid to be featured in an episode.
 In November 2019, the Seven Network announced the show had been axed with the final episodes screening in early 2020.
 However, a number of travel shows axed by Seven including Sydney Weekender, were thrown a lifeline after a backlash to cost-cutting plans and sponsors.

-Sydney Weekender has since returned for a full series, since 2021, exploring the best attractions, experiences and destinations across New South Wales.
+Sydney Weekender has since returned for a full series, since 2021, exploring attractions, experiences and destinations across New South Wales.
 All episodes are available to stream anytime on 7plus.